Let me start this post with one of my favorite quotes.

 What do you say you will provide your customers if they buy from you?
 That’s your brand promise.

-Your brand promise is the heart of your brand; it’s what you stand for, and what sets you apart from your competitors.
+Your brand promise is the heart of your brand; it’s what you stand for, and what constitutes your competitive differentiation.
 It’s the reason why customers choose you over someone else.

 So it’s important that you live up to it, you consistently deliver on what you promise.